 The Aboriginal Studies course involves the study of the historical and contemporary experiences of Aboriginal peoples.
-The course aims to develop students' knowledge, understanding and skills about the inter-relationship between the concepts of an Aboriginal world view, a shared history of Australia and social justice, with a view to enabling students to be active and informed citizens.
+The course aims to develop students' knowledge, understanding and skills about the inter-relationship between the concepts of an Aboriginal world view, a shared history of Australia and social justice, to enable students to be active and informed citizens.